Simon Fraser University

 Associate Director, Partnerships and Programs

 Rachel is the Associate Director for Partnerships and Programs at Simon Fraser University in the Office of Community Engagement and has been participating in community capacity building, and engaging students in community-based experiences with the SFU Surrey - TD Community Engagement Centre for the past five years.
 Rachel holds a BBA from SFU and a Masters of Arts in Community Development from UVIC.
 Her thesis is focused on developing evaluable principles for community-university partnerships.

 Associate Director, Digital Community Engagement

 Chris Yakimov has worked as a digital strategist in the private, non-profit and public sectors, and has a BA and MA from UBC in Psychology and Education.
-Because of his academic and professional interest in the intersection of language, identity and power, Chris has been privileged to work with several organizations to help define and implement organizational values and principles for cohesive action and business impact.
-Thanks to an engrossing interest in systems theory and complex change, he currently co-teaches in SFU’s Semester in Dialogue on Complexity in Health in Wellness.
+Because of his academic and professional interest in the intersection of language, identity and power, Chris has been privileged to work with several organizations to help define and implement organizational values and principles for cohesive action and principled change.
+Thanks to an engrossing interest in complexity, systems thinking, dialogue and relational pedagogy, he currently co-teaches in SFU’s Semester in Dialogue – Complexity in Wicked Problems.